PaulWheatcroft/CarpBuzz/README.md

 ## Future development

+Near term changes needed
 - The user profile page needs to be more interactive with their data, date rangers, by fishery, number over a size, by type etc
+- Deleting reviews from the Admin page needs an "are you sure" modal
+- Messages page needs a display hidden messages toggle and a delete button

+Longer term changes
+- Filtering for a fishery based on current user location and distance away from that location
+- Heat map of fish caught
+- Ability to follow a fisheries reports via push notifications
+- Ability to follow another user
+- Facility to upload images

 ## Acknowledgements